kathrynberger/awesome-maps/README.md

 # A simple geospatial demo app
-This demo is meant to be a fun way to explore geospatial data and see how easy it is to develop a simple interactive web app with very few lines of code.
-Explore the commented code base to find out how it was done!
+This simple demo is meant to be a fun way to explore geospatial data and see how easy it is to develop a interactive web application with very few lines of code.
+Explore the commented code base (edinburgh_city_map.py) to find out how it was done!

 # launching the app
 to run streamlit app from terminal: